clsty/20-20-Rule/README.md

 # 20-20-Rule
-Simple Linux script to show to notification to see far away for 20 seconds.
+Simple Bash script to show to notification to see far away for 20 seconds.

+Dependencies:
+- `notify-send`
+- `mpv`

+Usage: run `./scriptReminder.sh`.